xp44mm/Notebook/RxInAction/09 Partitioning and combining observables.md

 ﻿# 9 Partitioning and combining observables

 A typical application is usually composed of multiple workflows that structure its behavior.
 In many cases, the application needs to handle and react to more than one data source, UI events, push notifications, remote procedure calls, and so on.
 Suppose your application needs to consume messages from various sources (such as social networking) and react to all of them in the same way.
-Or, say your application deals with a source that emits a stream of various kinds of notifications (such as stock prices), and it needs to look at each subgroup of notifications (for each stock) separately and independently.
+Or, say your application deals with a source that emits a stream of various kinds of notifications (such as stock prices), and it needs to look at each sub-group of notifications (for each stock) separately and independently.
 How do you do that?

 There are many ways to combine observables and react to a combination of the notifications emitted by them (for example, taking only the latest, pairing, or joining by condition).
 And, there are different ways to create subgroups from an observable (for example, by time or condition).
 This chapter takes you to the next level by using concepts you already know from enumerables and applying those to the world of observables.